MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -MajorWithMinorVersionsLimit 20 -ExpireVersionsAfterDays 30
 ```

-Example 12 sets Manual Version Storage Limits at Site Level by limiting the number of versions and the time (in days) versions are kept.
+Example 12 sets Manual Version History Limits at Site Level by limiting the number of versions and the time (in days) versions are kept.
 The new document libraries will use this version setting.
 Also it creates a job to set this manual version setting for existing document libraries that enabled versioning.

 ### EXAMPLE 13